digitalrightswatch/digitalrightswatch.org.au/content/blog/2019-06-04-statement-on-afp-raid-of-journalists-home.md

 This is a gross abuse of national security powers &#8211; using them to reinforce a culture of secrecy and lack of accountability in our law enforcement apparatus.&#8221;

-Quotes attributable to Tim Singleton Norton, Chair &#8211; Digital Right’s Watch.
+Quotes attributable to Tim Singleton Norton, Chair &#8211; Digital Right's Watch.